 In 1904, St. Louis hosted the World’s Fair.
 Who would have thought so many years later, the donut would still be paying homage to that event?
 That’s exactly what World’s Fair Donuts, located at 1904 (see what they did there?)
 South Vandeventer Avenue is still doing all these years later.
 No they weren’t selling donuts then but they have been baking up Glazed Buttermilk Cake Donuts, Long John’s and Blueberry Chip Cake Donuts for around forty years.
 The majority of those years at this location.

-On a recent trip to the Gateway to the West, I had the pleasure of stopping in and meeting Peggy, one half of the Clantons who have made World Fair Donuts some of the most famous and the best in the city.
-I had taken it upon myself to check out as many old school donuts shops I could find, on a quest in search for the best donut in St. Louis.
+On a recent trip to the Gateway to the West, I had the pleasure of stopping in and meeting Peggy, one half of the Clantons, who have made World Fair Donuts some of the most famous and one of the best in the city.
+I had taken it upon myself to check out as many old school donuts shops I could find on a quest in search for the best donut in St. Louis.

 Searching for the Best Donut in St. Louis at World’s Fair

 At World’s Fair as I sampled a sugared donut and a long john, I could easily see why they’ve been around so long.
 Flavorful and more cake like in texture than others I tried, World’s Fair Donuts definitely should be a stop you put on your St Louis itinerary.
 They are definitely a contender for the best donut in St. Louis.

 Searching for the Best Donut in St. Louis at Old Town Donuts